 Things To Avoid During Mortgage Process

-In this article, we will cover things to avoid during mortgage process for homebuyers and close on time.
 We will discuss tips on things to avoid during mortgage process to avoid a last-minute mortgage loan denial.
 Alex Carlucci of Gustan Cho Associates said the following:

 It is human nature for a home buyer to get super excited when buying a new home.
 Many home buyers think of ideas for decorating their new homes during the mortgage application loan process.

 During the mortgage application process, a borrower must walk on eggshells and not make any changes to their credit and financials.
-When it comes to credit and finance, there are things to avoid during mortgage loan process.
-In the following paragraphs, we will cover things to avoid during mortgage process so there are no delays with the home closing and to avoid any chance of a last-minute mortgage loan denial
+When it comes to credit and finance, there are things to avoid during mortgage process.
+In the following paragraphs, we will cover things to avoid during mortgage process so there are no delays with the home closing and to avoid any chance of a last-minute mortgage loan denial.

 When a mortgage loan borrower completes their 1003 mortgage application, the mortgage loan officer pulls a credit check.
 The Loan Officer will review two years’ tax returns, W2s, and paycheck stubs.
 The LO will run the credit report and mortgage application through an Automated Underwriting System.
 Once the AUS yields approve/eligible, a pre-approval is issued.
 Dale Elenteny of Gustan Cho Associates, said the following: